skryl/rbpath/README.md

 ### Class Mixin

-You can make your own objects rbpath by using the RbPath mixin.
+You can make your own objects queryable by using the RbPath mixin.

 ```ruby
 require 'rbpath'